-In today’s article we will take a look at some of the very simple middle game ideas that many players ignore.
+In today’s article, we will take a look at some of the very simple middlegame ideas that many players ignore.
 Chess is a game in which every little detail counts.
-The higher level of a player gets the more “details” he or she understands and pays attention to.
-For example, on beginner’s level, the doubled pawns are just aesthetically unpleasant.
-However, on the master’s level it may become something that the whole game revolves around.
-It maybe something that will separate a win from a draw.
+The higher level a player gets the more “details” they understand and pay attention to.
+For example, at the beginner’s level, the doubled pawns are just aesthetically unpleasant.
+However, on the master’s level, they may become something that the whole game revolves around.
+It may be something that will separate a win from a draw.

 In chess, the side that controls the center usually has an advantage (assuming other factors are equal).
 Center control provides extra space which in turn translates into the superior ability to maneuver the pieces.
 That factor is very important for both attack and defense.
 Fighting for the center is a very important element of positional chess.